bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 <div>{%- include extensions/svg.html href='/assets/blog/Differentiable/DifferentiableVeeModel.svg' scale='65%' -%}</div>

 As artificial intelligence becomes increasingly present in our engineering tools processes, differentiable engineering's inherent compatibility with the V model may expedite integrating human engineers with artificial design aides to maximize product-scale product fitness.
 By modeling not only product content but how it evolves though it's differentials, AI and ML may transform generative CAD and CAE into a new paradigm of mechanical design automation.
-I look forward to seeing what we make.
+While we are still imagining what form these new tools might take, it seems clear that they will connect via differentiable engineering.

 ## Background and credits

 With the launch of interactivity in [nTop](https://www.ntop.com) 3.0 three years ago, [George Allen](https://www.linkedin.com/in/george-allen-969078144/) and I shared some research around ["CodeReps"](https://www.ntop.com/resources/product-updates/codereps-a-better-way-to-communicate/), which showed how we could export nTop data as pure code.
 [Sandy](https://www.linkedin.com/in/sandilya-kambampati-85595475/) from [Intact](https://www.intact-solutions.com/) not only performed simulations on these code reps, he also observed that we could take parametric derivatives of it for the purpose of optimization, should CodeReps become pervasive.
 Trevor from nTop also saw potential of geometry to be a parametric black box for optimization routines.
 [Matt Keeter](https://www.mattkeeter.com/) showed how to use such derivatives for parametric editing in [libfive studio](https://libfive.com/studio/) when explicitly declared, and Luke Church prototyped a 2D implicit modeler that provided UX on-the-fly with respect to local parametric sensitivities.

 Around that time I started to notice the use of differentiable simulation pipelines, both in open source packages like [FEniCS](https://fenicsproject.org/) and research using the adjoint method.
 As Sandy started to show differential results via adjoints, my friends at [Atomic Industries](https://www.atomic.industries/) started building a fully differentiable modeling-through-multiphysics pipeline to train their AI to optimize mold design.
 About a year ago, [Jon Hiller](https://www.linkedin.com/in/jonathan-hiller-6b7656123/) and I started regular conversations about the future of implicit modeling and generative design, and we became engaged in the challenge of federating separate CAD, CAM, and CAE tools through differentiable interfaces throughout PLM.
 Would it be possible to design such APIs to support the different differentiation techniques, such as forward, reverse, and symbolic approaches in a manner that could scale to product definitions?
+The 3D printed support challenge became our main working example.

 In researching existing differentiable engineering tools, [Peter Harman](https://www.linkedin.com/in/peterharman/) explained the strengths and weaknesses of [FMI](https://fmi-standard.org/)'s approach to parametric, differentiable interop and shared his experiences with symbolic differentiation in [Modelica](https://modelica.org/).
 Eventually, I test drove [Engineering Sketch Pad](https://acdl.mit.edu/ESP/ESP_flyer.pdf) and met [Afshawn](https://www.linkedin.com/in/afshawn-lotfi/) from [Open Orion](https://openorion.org/), who is making explicit differential tech usable for design engineers.

 2024 appears to be a great year for differential engineering.
 In addition to the emerging tech above, nTop's [new kernel](https://cdfam.com/ntop-siemens/) is built for derivatives, providing industrial strength support for automation and interop.
 [Gradient Control Laboratories](https://www.gradientcontrol.com/)' meta-kernel generates forward-mode AD while generating other useful manipulations like symbolic derivatives and UGF transformations.
 I expect both technologies to be used as black boxes to realize the first generation of differential interoperability.

-Please be in touch if you have direct interest in getting started with differentiable engineering.
+Are you interested in using differentiable engineering across engineering tool chains?
+Please [get in touch](https://www.linkedin.com/in/blakecourter/)!

 ### Dedication